Top Tips for STEP 2

 Study the problem progression

 The first part introduces a technique: evaluating an indefinite integral by integrating one of the terms by parts.
 What then happens is a convenient cancellation where the other term disappears.
 For the second part you should consider this technique and how it could be applied here.
 We would like there to be two terms, one of which we will integrate by parts.
 The most natural way to do this is to expand the brackets.
 Then we have to pick which term will be integrated by parts.
 This term will have to integrate to cancel out the other one.
-One way to do this is to integrate the term twice which will yield a term which will cancel as desired.

 Take time to reflect after you solve a problem